davElsanto/bowlingNotation/Java-Challenge.md

 ## Description

-This project is designed to test your knowledge of back-end web technologies, specifically in Java and assess your ability to create back-­end products with attention to details, standards, and re-usability.
+This project is designed to test your knowledge of the Java language, and assess your ability to create back-­end products with attention to details, standards, and re-usability.

 ## Assignment